Are you concerned that your child has trouble paying attention to you when you’re talking?

 We can also teach them to take turns and pay attention when talking to others.

-Our speech therapists can also work with your child’s teacher to find ways to help them in school.
+Also, we can work with your child’s teacher to find ways to help them in school.

 Whatever your child needs, District Speech is here for you as a source of knowledge and support.